tim-puhlfuerss/Publish-Research-Software/chapters/1_version_control.md

   - Test cases
   - (Example) input data
   - `.gitignore` file
-    - To exclude unnecessary files and directories from version control and public sharing.
+    - To exclude unnecessary files and directories from version control and public sharing
     - Use the [gitignore generator](https://www.toptal.com/developers/gitignore) by Toptal for a good starting configuration.

 ## What Should Not be Part of the Public Repository?

-- Sensitive files and data, e.g., API keys or login information.
+- Sensitive files and data, e.g., API keys or login information
-- Generated files, such as third-party libraries automatically downloaded during installation (e.g., `node_modules` in Node projects) or binary files generated during compilation.
+- Generated files, such as third-party libraries automatically downloaded during installation (e.g., `node_modules` in Node projects) or binary files generated during compilation
-- Large, static artifacts that could be published separately, such as datasets.
+- Large, static artifacts that could be published separately, such as datasets

 ## What To Do With Large Data?